Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

-Outdoor ball games
+Outdoor games with a ball

 as a means of teaching throwing